chrisstef/follow-the-trend/README.md

 As the name suggests, 'Supertrend' is a trend-following indicator.

-The bot is connected with binance by utilizing binanceAPI.
+The bot is connected with Binance by utilizing BinanceAPI.

 ## Install Dependencies 🛠